T-TonyLiang/today-i-learned/cs247/notes.md

 X x1 = 1 + 1; // ok, implicitly creates X from '1' twice and invokes the + operator
 ```

+## Helper Functions
+  - use private methods or anonymous functions for helper functions

+## Attribute-based ADTs
+  - ADT primarily composed of "virtual data members", accessors & mutators
+  - All other functions are non-member
+  => makes it easy to write the contract for the ADT
+  - Virtual data members: may not have actual storage, since it could be computed from other values.
+Changing an attribute may also cause a (re)computation to other attributes as a side effect.

+### Safety
+  - enforces rage of legal values
+  - compiler reports type of incompatibilities

+### Evolvability
+  - ADT is stable ie. client code needen't chant if implementation changes

+### Efficiency
+  - only areas we need to check for legal values are: constructors and mutators (both member and non-member)

+_**Exercise:**Design an ADT for Date, Money or SIN_